Skip to main content

 • interactive computing with notebooks.

-This beginner-level course will be taught using the Python programming language including the following libraries:
+This free, beginner-level course will be taught using the Python programming language including the following libraries:

 • tabular data with pandas